If The Shoe Fits: How HP Is Helping NFL Players Avoid Injury

 These athletes, she explained, are highly paid, and highly tuned to their bodies and the equipment they wear, yet they may feel committed to shoes that aren’t the best fit for them for all kinds of reasons.
 “It’s not easy to recommend a different cleat,” she says.
 “I have seen players not in the optimal cleat.
 This gives equipment managers a tool” based on science to recommend the right shoe.

-And the science behind the recommendations is important in overcoming players’ tolerance for somewhat uncomfortable shoes that, for some reason, they had always liked, says Lewis Kim, HP’s global head of immersive computing.
+And the science behind the recommendations is important in overcoming players’ tolerance for somewhat uncomfortable shoes that, for some reason, they had always liked, says Louis Kim, HP’s global head of immersive computing.

 Currently, FitStation can only base its recommendations on actual fit.
 But Patty says that over time, the system will expand to take other factors into consideration, such as whether a player likes a stiff toe or a soft heel, whether they want the shoe for grass or turf, and even whether they’re a speed player like a receiver, or a linebacker.
 The two features most requested by players, she adds, are to show just shoes appropriate for a particular position and ones for specific surfaces.